devartgr/joomla-devart-slider/README.md

 Slider configurations can be exported for backup or transfer purposes.

-Existing Selected Articles data remains compatible with the new modal selector because the stored format is unchanged.
+Existing Selected Articles data remains compatible with the high-performance modal selector because the stored format is unchanged.

 Selected article IDs continue to be stored as an ordered integer list within the slider configuration.